Sarah Baartman: Media representation and feminist criticism

 In November 2014, Paper Magazine released a cover of Kim Kardashian in which she was illustrated as balancing a champagne glass on her extended rear.
 The cover received much criticism for endorsing "the exploitation and fetishism of the black female body".
 The similarities with the way in which Baartman was represented as the "Hottentot Venus" during the 19th century have prompted much criticism and commentary.

-According to writer Geneva S. Thomas, anyone that is aware of black women's history under colonialist influence would consequentially be aware that Kardashian's photo easily elicits memory regarding the visual representation of Baartman.
+According to writer Geneva S. Thomas, anyone who is aware of black women's history under colonialist influence would consequentially be aware that Kardashian's photo easily elicits memory regarding the visual representation of Baartman.

 The photographer and director of the photo, Jean-Paul Goude, based the photo on his previous work "Carolina Beaumont", taken of a nude model in 1976 and published in his book Jungle Fever.

 A People Magazine article in 1979 about his relationship with model Grace Jones describes Goude in the following statement:

 Jean-Paul has been fascinated with women like Grace since his youth.
 The son of a French engineer and an American-born dancer, he grew up in a Paris suburb.
 From the moment he saw West Side Story and the Alvin Ailey dance troupe, he found himself captivated by "ethnic minorities" — black girls, PRs.
 "I had jungle fever."
 He now says, "Blacks are the premise of my work."

 Days before the shoot, Goude often worked with his models to find the best "hyperbolised" position to take his photos.
 His model and partner, Grace Jones, would also pose for days prior to finally acquiring the perfect form.
 "That's the basis of my entire work," Goude states, "creating a credible illusion."
 Similarly, Baartman and other black female slaves were illustrated and depicted in a specific form to identify features, which were seen as proof of ideologies regarding black female primitivism.

 The professional background of Goude and the specific posture and presentation of Kardashian's image in the recreation on the cover of Paper Magazine has caused feminist critics to comment how the objectification of the Baartman's body and the ethnographic representation of her image in 19th-century society presents a comparable and complementary parallel to how Kardashian is currently represented in the media.

 In response to the November 2014 photograph of Kim Kardashian, Cleuci de Oliveira published an article on Jezebel titled "Saartjie Baartman: The Original Bootie Queen", which claims that Baartman was "always an agent in her own path."
 Oliveira goes on to assert that Baartman performed on her own terms and was unwilling to view herself as a tool for scientific advancement, an object of entertainment, or a pawn of the state.